Indonesia Public Holiday & Leave Entitlement Policy | Aniday

 Sick leave

 Employees are entitled to paid time off for illness or injury.
-The amount and duration of sick leave depends on the company's policies and the employee's contract.
+The amount and duration of sick leave depend on the company's policies and the employee's contract.

-Companies are likely to offer paid time off for employees to recover from short-term illness, which in Indonesia can be covered by an employee's allocated annual leave of up to 12 days.
+Companies are likely to offer paid time off for employees to recover from short-term illness, which can be covered by an employee's annual leave of up to 12 days in Indonesia.
 However, some American employers may offer paid sick days in addition to vacation days.

 Long-term sick leave is also protected by labor laws in Indonesia.
 If an employee has a doctor's recommendation and needs to take sick leave, they will receive their full salary for the first four months.
 After four months, they will receive three-quarters of their salary for the next four months, and then half their monthly salary for the following four months.
 If the sick leave lasts longer than 12 months, employers may pay the employee 25 percent of their salary until they find a replacement.